kizniche/Mycodo/3.5/README.md

 `sudo shutdown now -r`

+## Usage

+### Web Interface
-After the system is back up, go to http://your.rpi.address/mycodo

-Login with the credentials you created with setup-database.py, then go to the Settings tab.
+After the system is back up, go to http://your.rpi.address/mycodo and log in with the credentials you created with setup-database.py.
+Input fields of the web interface will display descriptions or instructions when the mouse is hovered over them.

+Ensure the Daemon indicator at the top-left is blue, indicating the daemon is running.
+If it is not, PID regulation cannot operate.
-Select the number of relays that are connected and save.

-Change the `GPIO Pin` and `Trigger ON` of each relay.
-The `GPIO Pin` is the pin on the raspberry pi (using BCM numbering, not board numbering) and the `Trigger ON` is the required signal to activate the relay (close the circuit).
-If your relay activates when it receives a LOW (0 volt, ground) signal, set the `Trigger ON` to LOW, otherwise set it HIGH.
-Save all your changes.
+Additionally, relays must be properly set up before PID regulation can be achieved.
+Change the number of relays in the Settings tab and configure them.
+Change the `GPIO Pin` and `Signal ON` of each relay.
+The `GPIO Pin` is the pin on the raspberry pi (using BCM numbering, not board numbering) and the `Signal ON` is the required signal to activate the relay (close the circuit).
+If your relay activates when it receives a LOW (0 volt, ground) signal, set the `Signal ON` to LOW, otherwise set it HIGH.

+### PID Control

+The PID controller is the most common controller found in industrial settings, both for its simplicity and its complexity.
+PID stands for Proportional Integral Derivative.

+#### P

+The proportaional path takes the error (the difference between the actual position and the desired position) and multiplies it by a constant, Kp, to yield an output value.
+When the error is large, there will be a large proportional output.

+#### I

+The integral path takes the error and multiplies it by Ki, then integrates it.
+As the error changes over time, the integral will continually sum it and multiply it by the constant Ki.
+It integral is used to remove constant errors in the control system.
+If using P alone produces an output that allows a constant error, the integral will increase the output until the error decreases.

+#### D

+Last, the derivative path multiplies the error by Kd, then differentiates it.
+When the error rate changes over time, the output signal will change.
+The faster the change in error, the larger the derivative path becomes, decreasing the output rate of change.

+#### Configurations

+These K terms are called gains, and by adjusting them, the sensitivity of the system to each path is affected.
+When all three paths are summed, the PID output is produced.
+This output is used to turn on connected relays for certain durations of time, and hence, affect the environment.

+Implementing a controller that effectively utilizes P, I, and D can be challenging (and is often unnecessary).
+For instance, the I and D can be set to 0, effectively turning them off and producing a P controller.
+Also popular is the PI controller.
+It is recommended to start with only P, then experiment with PI, before finally using PID.

+Because systems will vary (e.g. airspace volume to regulate, degree of insulation, and the efficacy of the connected device(s) to modify the environment, etc.), each path will need to be adjusted to produce an effective output that attains the set point in both a reasonable amount of time and with as little oscillation possible around the set point.
+As such, your particular configuration will need to be determined through experimentation.

+### Quick Set-up Examples

+These example setups are meant to illustrate how to configure regulation in particular directions, and not how to properly configure your P, I, and D variables.
+There are a number of techniques and methods that have been developed to determine ideal PID setups, and it is recommended to conduct your own research to understand and implement them.

+#### High-Humidity Regulation

+This will set up the system to raise the humidity to a certain level with one regulatory device (one that can raise the humidity).

-Go to the Sensors tab and select the number of each type of sensors that are connected and save.
-T=Temperature Sensors, HT=Humidity/Temperature Sensors, and CO2=CO2 Sensors.
+Select the number of Humidity & Temperature (HT) sensors that are connected.
+Select the proper device and GPIO pin for each sensor and activate logging and graphing.

-Change the `Sensor Device` and `GPIO Pin` for each sensor.
-Once these have been set, you can activate logging and/or graphing.
-When logging is activated, a log entry will be written to a file at the duration defined under `Log Interval` and when graphing is activated, the `Generate Graph` button on the main tab will generate preset graphs with the data logged with that particular sensor.

-For any PID controllers that are desired to be used, ensure you have set the `Relay No.`, `PID Set Point`, `P`, `I`, and `D` before attempting to activate it.
-The `Relay No.` is the number found under Relays that you would like to be controlled by the PID.
-The `PID Set point` is the desired condition (temperature, humidity, or co2 concentration, depending on which PID controller).
-The `P`, `I`, and `D` are the most crucial variables of the controller.
-It is advised to set `I` and `D` to 0 until the controller can reasonably stabilize with the `P` alone.
-That exact value will depend on the size of your system and degree of impact the device connected to the relay has on the system, but it is generally advisable to start low and work your way higher until you find something that works.

-My current optimal temperature PID values are P=30, I=1.0, and D=0.5 and my humidity PID values are P=1.0, I=0.2, and D=0.5, however this may not be the case for your system.
-I'm merely providing an example of how ideal values can vary.
+*** Stop here.
+Wait 10 minutes, then go the Main tab and generate a graph.
+If the graph generates with data on it, continue.
+If not, stop and investigate why there is no sensor data.
+The controller will not function if there is not sensor data being acquired. ***

+Under the Humidity PID for an active sensor, change `PID Set Point` to the desired humidity, `PID Regulate` to 'Up', and `PID Buffer` to '0'.

+Set the `Relay No.` of the up-regulating PID (represented by an Up arrow) to the relay attached to your humidification device.

+Set `P` to 1, `I` to 0, `D` to 0, then turn the Humidity PID on with the ON button.

+At this point, the humidifier should be turning on and off at some interval.
+Generate '6 Hour Seperate' graphs from the Main tab to identify how well the humidity is regulated to the set point.
+What is meant by well-regulated will vary, depending on your specific application and tollerances.
+Most applications would like to see the proper humidity attained within a reasonable amount of time and not oscillate (go higher and lower) too much from the set point.

+If the humidity is not reaching the set point after a reasonable amount of time, increase the P value until it does.
+Experiment with different configurations involving `Read Interval` and `P` to achieve an acceptable regulation.
+Avoid changing the `I` and `D` from 0 until a working regulation is achieved with P alone.

+Once regulation is achieved, experiment by reducing P slightly and increasing `I` by a low amount to start, such as 0.1 (or lower), then observe how the controller regulates.
+Slowly increase I until regulation becomes both quick yet there is little oscillation once regulation is achieved.
+At this point, you should be fairly familiar with experimenting with the system and the D value can be experimented with.

+#### Low-Temperature Regulation

+This will set up the system to lower the temperature to a certain level with one regulatory device (one that can lower the temperature).

+Use the same configuration as the High-Humidity Regulation example, except change `PID Regulate` to 'Down' and change the `Relay No.` and `P`, `I`, and `D` values of the down-regulating PID (represented by a Down arrow).

+#### Exact Temperature Regulation

+This will set up the system to raise and lower the temperature to a certain level with two regulatory devices (one that can raise and one that can lower the temperature).

+Use the same configuration as the High-Humidity Regulation example, except change PID Regulate to 'Both' and change `Relay No.`, `P`, `I`, and `D` variables for both the up and down regluation of the PID controller.
+It may be necessary to increase the `PID Buffer` to prevent aggressive competition between up and down regluation (See the section below about the buffer).

+### Tips

+#### PID Buffer

+If regulation is set to 'Both' ways (up and down), the devices that regulate each direction may turn on excessively, essentially competing to maintain regulation of a precise set point.
+This is where the `PID Buffer` may be effective at reducing relay activity.
+By setting the PID Buffer, a zone is formed (Set Point ± Buffer) where relays will not activate while the environmental condition is measured within this range.